 James P. Gallina has served in law enforcement for over 15 years and is a graduate of Florida Southern College in Lakeland.
 James is currently assigned as an Investigator with the Diversified Investigative Services Division – Major Crimes Unit with the Seminole County Sheriff’s Office in Florida.
 James has an extensive history in law enforcement and has held various positions during his career.
 James has served as a Board Member with the Southeastern Homicide Investigators Association since its inception and believes that communication, networking and education during our homicide conference provides attendees the tools needed to better prepare them for successful homicide investigations.

 Josh Mott is a Crime Scene Detective with the Volusia County Sheriff’s Office in Florida.
 He has been a deputy since 2003.
-The majority of his career Josh has been assigned to various assignments within Investigative Services and he has been a Crime Scene Detective since 2008.
+The majority of his career has been spent within Investigative Services and he has been a Crime Scene Detective since 2008.
 Josh is a Certified Senior Crime Scene Analyst through the International Association for Identification, and is an FDLE certified instructor in General Law Enforcement.
 He is an adjunct instructor at Daytona State College and regularly provides training to local law enforcement in the field of crime scene and death investigations.

 Karla Orozco is a Forensic Investigator with the Volusia County Medical Examiner’s Office in Florida.
 She is a graduate of the University of Florida, with a bachelor’s degree in biology and a master’s degree in forensic science.
 Karla is also board certified through the American Board of Medicolegal Death Investigators.
 She is an adjunct instructor at Daytona State College and regularly trains local law enforcement in death investigations.
 Karla is also a co-chair of the Child Death Review Committee in Seminole County.